Declining membership numbers

 A phased release

 While the scope of the program expanded, the deadline for the project remained fixed.
 Which obviously didn’t work.
-So we focused on what was really needed as a minimal release.
+So we focused on what was really essential.
 We decided to split the program in 3 phases:

 - Conversion of the current members to new membership variants.
 Plus the ability to order the new membership variants online.
 Plus the ability to offer free trial periods online.
 Plus the ability to cancel the new / migrated membership variants online.
 Plus the ability for our partners to register new memberships via APIs.